r-lib/actions/setup-r-dependencies/README.md

   manually](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#deleting-cache-entries).
 - `dependencies` - default `'"all"'`.
 Types of dependencies to install.
 By default all direct dependencies of the current package are installed, and hard dependencies of these direct dependencies.
+  If you only want to install hard (required) dependecies, use `dependencies: '"hard"'`.
   See also the `needs` and `extra-packages` parameters.
 This parameter must be a valid R expression, and it is passed to the `dependencies` argument of `pak::lockfile_create().` Note that you often need to quote it, see details below.
 - `extra-packages` - One or more extra package references to install.
   Separate each reference by newlines or commas for more than one package.
 - `install-pandoc` - Whether to install pandoc.
 By default it is installed